hyongju/Polytope-bounded-Voronoi-diagram/README.md

 "inhull.m" tests if a set of points are inside a convex hull (written by John D'Errico)

-"MY_setdiff.m", "MY_intersect.m" are much fasten than MATLAB built-in "setdiff.m", "intersect.m".
-Two functions are written by Nick (http://www.mathworks.com/matlabcentral/profile/authors/1739467-nick)
+"MY_setdiff.m", "MY_intersect.m" are used, which are much faster than the MATLAB built-in functions "setdiff.m", "intersect.m".
+Those two functions are written by Nick (http://www.mathworks.com/matlabcentral/profile/authors/1739467-nick)